arm-university/RPi-Pico-projects-for-schools/Markdown.md

 Let's explore the code:

 - We can't guarantee access to the ppwhttp library as it's not built into MicroPython, so we make sure you've remembered (and done it properly).
-- We set up the constants we use—the port (80 for HTTP), host (name of the website and path to the address of the resource within the website).
+- We set up the constants we useï¿½the port (80 for HTTP), host (name of the website and path to the address of the resource within the website).
 - We create a handler, which is a function that will be called with the results of the request.
-Within this we check the status—"200 OK" means it worked and we have a web page, anything else (or no status) means we have a problem and need to check it out.
+Within this we check the statusï¿½"200 OK" means it worked and we have a web page, anything else (or no status) means we have a problem and need to check it out.
-- Outside of the handler we have used the on-board RGB LED as a status indicator (as we have no screen)—we connect to the WiFi (this holds on to the program until it's connected), tell it to use Google's DNS to look up IP addresses, and then activate the request.
+- Outside of the handler we have used the on-board RGB LED as a status indicator (as we have no screen)ï¿½we connect to the WiFi (this holds on to the program until it's connected), tell it to use Google's DNS to look up IP addresses, and then activate the request.
 The color scheme is blue when starting, red if the connection fails and green if it works ok.

 It is worth noting we have included two hosts, one commented out. <Google.com> insists on HTTPS so tries to redirect you.
 This doesn't work, so we will get a failed response.
 The other host, <api.thingspeak.com,> is the one we will be using later.
 This accepts insecure HTTP requests, so it should work ok and give you a green light!
 ___